Dzenly/tia/readme.md

 The log file name is equal to the test file name, but the log has the `.log` extension (instead of `.js`).

+Test logs are not commited to VCS.

 ### Etalon test log

-When the test author finished test creating he should run it, check the test log and mark it as etalon (reference) log by renaming `.log` to `.et`.
+When the test author finished test creation, he should run it, check the test log and mark it as etalon (reference) log by renaming `.log` to `.et`.

+Etalon logs are commited to VCS.

 ### Meta log (suite log)